timothymamo/nuc-dietpi-install/README.md

 # Setup DietPi

-ssh into the system as root and run the `root-install-script.sh` by running the following command:
+ssh into the system as root and run the `root-install-script.sh` script by running the following command:
 ```bash
 wget -O - https://raw.githubusercontent.com/timothymamo/nuc-dietpi-install/refs/heads/main/root-install-script.sh | bash
 ```

-Log out and log back in as `tim` and modify the `docker-compose/.env` file.
+Once the script is done you will get a notification to change user by running `su - <user>` and modify the `docker-compose/.env` file.
 ```bash
 nano ${HOME}/docker-compose/.env
 ```

-Run the `user-install-script.sh` script:
+Once modified run the `user-install-script.sh` script:
 ```bash
 ./user-install-script.sh
 ```